 Panjiri Benefits and Recipe

 If you have never had the chance to eat panjiri you are certainly missing out on a great traditional dish.
 It is made nearly in every desi house.
-Benefits of panjiri are vast and thus, known as a cure to basically all the diseases, which is most probably a myth but might work.
-Apart from all the benefits that it has, it is really yummy.
+Panjiri Benefits are vast and thus, known as a cure to basically all the diseases, which is most probably a myth but might work.
+Apart from all the benefits that it has, it is really yummy

 Panjiri can be stored in an airtight box for a long time.
-You can use it as a snack and also as a travelling food.
+You can use it as a snack and also as a traveling food.
 Diabetic and patients with cholesterol should avoid ghee and sugar.
 They should replace the sugar with dates or any other natural sweetener.
 It is better to eat it during winters, because it has a warm nature and requires a lot of water intake.
-Panjiri benefits are mostly due to the nuts and fiber present in it.
-Following are a few benefits that you need to know about Panjeeri.
+Panjiri Benefits are mostly due to the nuts and fiber present in it.
+Following are a few benefits that you need to know about Panjeeri

 - Panjiri is known as a traditional healing food for mothers.
 They should eat it right after giving birth, because their bodies require a lot of energy.
 The ingredients used in panjiri can help the mothers regain their strength and provide them with nutrients, which are essential to breastfeed.